Weak Charge Form Factor Determination at the Electron-Ion Collider

-Figure~\ref{fig:EIC-FF-band} shows the theoretical value for $A_{\rm PV}$ (black curve) as a function of $Q^2$ in the S2pF model of the form factors, using the parameters in Table~\ref{tab:S2pF}.
+Fig.~\ref{fig:EIC-FF-band} shows the theoretical value for $A_{\rm PV}$ (black curve) as a function of $Q^2$ in the S2pF model of the form factors, using the parameters in Table~\ref{tab:S2pF}.
+These parameters are chosen so that the S2pF model in Eq.~(\ref{eq:ff_S2pF}) reproduces the measured PREX-1,2 and CREX form factor values, and will serve as the fiducial parameters for our analysis.
 The projected statistical uncertainty for an integrated luminosity of 500/A fb$^{-1}$ is shown by the red curve.
 A one percent electron beam polarization systematic uncertainty ($\delta P_e= 0.01 P_e, \sigma_{\rm pol}=0.01 \>A_{\rm PV}$) is shown by the blue curve.
 We also show the size of the uncertainties on the measurements of $A_{\rm PV}$ in the fixed target experiments CREX, and PREX-1,2.
 We see that the EIC cannot compete with the precision of the fixed target experiments.
 It can, however, provide data over a wide and continuous range of previously unmeasured $Q^2$ values.

 From Eqs.~(\ref{eq:ApvFw}) and~(\ref{eq:ff_S2pF}), the theory prediction of $A_{\rm PV}$ effectively depends on the two parameters $a_{W}$ and $c_{W}$, given that $a_{e}$ and $c_{e}$ are well-known.
 Thus, $\APV$ measurements can be used to constrain the $(a_W,c_W)$ parameter space.
 The $F_W(Q^2)$ extraction from the $\APV$ measurement on $^{48}$Ca at CREX leaves a degeneracy in this parameter space since the measurement is only at a single value of $Q^2$.
 This is seen in the upper panel of Fig.~\ref{fig:ac_99}, where the 1$\sigma$-contour of allowed values corresponds to the green band.
 Similarly, the $F_W(Q^2)$ measurements at PREX-1,2 yield the cyan and green 1$\sigma$-contours, respectively, in the bottom panel of Fig.~\ref{fig:ac_99}.
 At least two measurements at different $Q^2$ values are necessary to lift the degeneracy in the $(a_{W},c_W)$ parameter space.
 However, since the two $Q^2$ values at PREX-1,2 are still quite similar in value, the combined PREX-1,2 results cannot fully lift the degeneracy, as shown by the blue contour.
 The EIC can help lift these degeneracies by providing data at significantly lower and higher $Q^2$ values, as seen in Fig.~\ref{fig:EIC-FF-band}.